 11. When you run into your in-laws for the first time since the separation and they give you a dirty look and turn away coldly.

 Ouch.
 This is beyond hurtful.
-When I got separated, my ex’s family never spoke to me again for almost a decade.
+When I got separated, my ex’s family did not speak to me again for almost a decade.
 They treated me like they didn’t even know me.
 They even came to both my kids’ Bar and Bat Mitzvahs (which I paid for and invited them) and they wouldn’t even say hello.
 It was horrible.
 But eventually, we all became friends again and actually, I’m really happy about that.
 I hope yours doesn’t take this long.
 My advice in coping with divorce on this issue is, don’t take it personally.
 It’s a blood issue.
 They have to be on your ex’s side, and you don’t know what he or she is telling them.
 Just be patient and let them go until they are ready to be your friend.

 12. The day you find out your ex is dating one of your friends.